AutoVerse-ai/Verse-library/docs/source/creating_scenario_in_verse.md

-# Creating Scenario
+# Creating a Scenario
 This is an informal introduction to creating scenarios in Verse.
 An interactive tutorial with more detailed instructions are provided in [this Jupyter notebook](https://github.com/AutoVerse-ai/Verse-library/blob/main/tutorial/tutorial.ipynb).

-A Verse scenario is defined by a map, a set of agents, and optionally  a sensor.
-Here we are going to create a simple scenario with a drone following a straight path and it  will avoid an obstacle by moving up or down.
+A Verse scenario is defined by a *map*, a set of *agents*, and optionally  a *sensor*.
+We will create a  scenario with a drone following a straight path and dodging obstacles by moving up or down.

 ## Instantiate Map
-The map of a scenario specifies the *tracks* that the agents can follow.
-In this example, we will only look at a simple map with two types of tracks: 1) type <code>T0</code>, which describe straight track that align with x-axis and 2) type <code>TAvoidUp</code>, which describes set of tracks with upward direction that the agent can follow while avoiding the obstacle.
-The types of tracks will also be referred as track modes in later sections.
-We will discuss in detail how to create maps in {doc}`Map<map>`.
-In this part of the document, we will import a pre-defined map.
+A *map* specifies the *tracks* or paths that the agents can follow.
+In this example, our map will have two types of tracks:
+    1. type <code>T0</code> is a straight x-axis aligned track
+    2. type <code>TAvoidUp</code> is a upward track for avoiding obstacles on the x-axis.
+Tracks types <code>T0</code> and <code>TAvoidUp</code> are called the *track modes* in a Verse model.
+Creating new maps is discussed in more detail in {doc}`Map<map>`.
+For now, import a pre-defined map with:

 ```python
 from tutorial_map import M3